 HB: That’s correct.
 Dogs are welcome at all of our properties.
 And we ask that people keep the dogs leashed and pick up after them and carry out the waste from the site.

-HB: It's something that I think all organizations and state properties that own land that allow dogs struggle with a lot.
-We have signs up and we have the rules posted.
-Everybody thinks that their dog is okay off leash, and the thing is that, one of the reasons that we ask people to leash their dogs is, our properties we use as nature classrooms for our education program.
-So our educator brings groups of children and larger groups of people to the sites.
+HB: It’s something that I think all organizations and state properties that own land and allow dogs struggle with a lot.
+We have signs up, and we have the rules posted.
+Everybody thinks that their dog is okay off-leash, and the thing is that, one of the reasons that we ask people to leash their dogs is, our properties, we use as nature classrooms for our education program.
+Our educators bring groups of children and larger groups of people to the sites.
 And people might not want an unknown dog running up to them.
 Kids can sometimes be scared of dogs.
-Or the kids can scare dogs.
-You don't know what somebody's dog is going to react in a situation like that.
+Or, the kids can scare dogs.
+You don’t know how somebody’s dog is going to react in a situation like that.

 We want people to be able to enjoy nature.
 We want all people to be able to enjoy nature.
 Many people use our properties to go for walks and bird watch.
 And we really ask people to respect each other on the trails.
 And that includes leashing your dog.
-And having dogs on leash also, to your point about the woodcocks and ground nesting birds, it minimizes the impact to wildlife and not just to birds, because, you know, there's lots of other things that call these places home, that if you have your dog on leash, you don't have to worry about them running into other wildlife.
+And having dogs on leash, also, to your point about the Woodcocks and ground nesting birds, it minimizes the impact to wildlife, and not just to birds, because there’s lots of other things that call these places home.
+If you have your dog on leash, you don’t have to worry about them running into other wildlife.

 You don’t want to be out here and have your dog come into contact with a porcupine or a skunk.
 You don’t want to ride home in a car with a dog that’s been sprayed by a skunk.